Review: September/October 2022

 Prevention of Harassment

 The Board of Management confirms that the school will, in accordance with its obligations under equality legislation, take all such steps that are reasonably practicable to prevent the sexual harassment of pupils or staff or the harassment of pupils or staff on any of the nine grounds specified, i.e. gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race, and membership of the Traveller community.

 Date This Policy Was Adopted

 This policy was adopted and reviewed by the Board of Management on: 17th October 2022.

 Availability of This Policy

-This policy has been made available to school personnel, published on the school website and provided to the Parents Association.
+This policy has been made available to school personnel and the student council, published on the school website and provided to the Parents Association.
 A copy of this policy will be made available to the Department and the patron if requested.